t-kirschner/CherryBanks/README.md

 - data is collected from console input
 - actions are displayed on console output

-To run the program you can execute the "Main.jar" (also pushed to this Repository) file on the Java Virtual Machine (JVM):
+To run the program you can execute the "Main.jar" (CherryBanks/src/main/kotlin/Main.jar) file on the Java Virtual Machine (JVM):

 - Download and install the Java Development Kit (JDK)
 - Open command line and navigate to the directory where the "Main.jar" file is located